code2blog/tool-aws/README.md

 	ld5 read sqs event and extract message payload using sqs model classes ld6 execute sqs read call similiar to mq get node

+lambda-nodejs/myFirstProject
+	mfp1 say hello world

 codepen
 	ir1 write js code that invokes rest api of aws

 cli-scripts
-	role/01 create a role, any role
+	01 create a role, any role
-	role/02 get details of any one role from my account role/03/04/05 create and test a lambda function
+	02 get details of any one role from my account 03/04/05 create and test a lambda function
+	05/06 upload zip file for nodejs lambda and invoke it

 </pre>